<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 3. What is a good churn rate for a startup?

-Startups have higher churn rates at the beginning, ranging from 6% to 8% monthly, which is roughly 46% annually.
+Startups have higher churn rates at the beginning, ranging from 7% to 8% monthly.
 This is a normal churn rate for startups as they establish their product/market fit.

 With time, the churn rate should get lower.
-A good benchmark would be 10% to 15% annually as the company grows both their product and market.
+A good benchmark would be 10% to 15% annually as the company grows both its product and market.

 Eventually, as it establishes in the market, a 5% to 7% rate would be an even better benchmark.